I am assuming that to be asking this question, you have no investments or investment plan yet.

 Now that’s out of the way, let’s continue.

-With this sum of money, you’re at a point where you can’t just chuck it in VDHG and learn about investing later.
-You need to understand more deeply what you’re investing in because in a severe market decline, seeing 10k or 20k drop by half and making a mistake by panic-selling low is going to suck, but it’s not going to devastate you financially.
+With this sum of money, you’re at a point where you can’t just put it in a diversified fund and learn about investing later.
+You need to understand more deeply what you’re investing in because in a severe market decline, seeing 10k or 20k drop by half and making a mistake by panic-selling low isn’t going to be fun, but it’s not going to devastate you financially.
 But with 100k or more, it will, so you really have no sensible option but to learn about passive investing so that you understand what you’re doing, why you’re doing it, and be able to lay out a plan based on mitigating risks and execute that plan.

 The fundamental part of your education will consist of learning essentially the first 10 or so articles of this site.